vanHeemstraPublications/dev-to/articles/et_s_finger_build_by_fritzing_and_aisler_series/et-s-finger-build-by-fritzing-and-aisler-episode-01.md

 ---
-title: "E.T.‘s Finger by Fritzing and Aisler 🔴 Ep.1"
+title: "E.T.‘s Finger build by Fritzing and Aisler 🔴 Ep.1"
 published: false
 description: "Episode 1: A long time ago, a small alien pressed his glowing fingertip against a child’s forehead and left a warmth that never faded.
 We are going to build that finger — a wearable PCB that glows warm amber-red at a touch, breathes like a heartbeat, and fits on your fingertip.
 This is how we plan it, install Fritzing, and begin the journey from the movie screen to your breadboard."
 tags: [fritzing, aisler, electronics, makers]